-About Women's Studies
+Women's Studies Program

 The Women’s Studies Program at the University of Akron engages students in critical inquiry on women’s oppression in the U.S and globally; the socially constructed nature of gender and sexuality; the intersection of women’s oppression with race, ethnicity, class, sexuality, and other forms of inequality; and importantly, histories and modes of feminist resistance.

-Students who have taken Introduction to Women’s Studies (3001: 200) have said:
+Students who have taken Intro to Women’s Studies have said:

-- “This is my favorite class that I have ever taken!”
+“This is my favorite class that I have ever taken!”

-- “This class has given me that strong feminist back bone that I need to change the world, which I will one day.”
+“This class has given me that strong feminist backbone that I need to change the world, which I will one day.”

-- “I really want the topics in this class to be taught to more people and I look forward to taking more women's studies classes.
+“I really want the topics in this class to be taught to more people and I look forward to taking more women's studies classes.
 I will be recommending this course to literally everyone I can.”